 you will see …

 Users can also force new results to be retrieved from the database.
-Select the Clear Cache & Refresh option from the Gear dropdown menu, which you’ll find in the upper right of the screen after running a query:
+Select the Clear Cache & Refresh option from the gear menu, which you’ll find in the upper right of the screen after running a query (including merged results queries):

 A persistent derived table normally is regenerated based on the specified